-Currently, our register of researchers comprises 71 members from 17 countries (Australia, Austria, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, Poland, Spain, Switzerland, UK, US), with interests in languages including Arabic, Breton, Chinese, German, Greek, Egyptian, English, French, Hebrew, Hittite, Irish, Japanese, Korean, Latin, Sanskrit, Turkish, Welsh.
+Currently, our register of researchers comprises 74 members from 18 countries (Argentina, Australia, Austria, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, Poland, Spain, Switzerland, UK, US), with interests in languages including Arabic, Breton, Chinese, German, Greek, Egyptian, English, French, Hebrew, Hittite, Irish, Japanese, Korean, Latin, Sanskrit, Turkish, Welsh.

 How to join